linode/docs/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/index.md

 - '[Terraform Linode Instance Documentation](https://www.terraform.io/docs/providers/linode/r/instance.html)'
 ---

-Terraform is an orchestration management tool that uses declarative code to build, change, and version infrastructure that is made up of server instances and services.
+Terraform is an orchestration tool that uses declarative code to build, change, and version infrastructure that is made up of server instances and services.
 You can use [Linode's official Terraform provider](https://www.terraform.io/docs/providers/linode/index.html) to interact with Linode services.
 Existing Linode infrastructure can be imported and brought under Terraform management.
 This guide will describe how to import existing Linode infrastructure into Terraform using the official Linode provider plugin.

 ## Before You Begin

-1. Terraform should be installed in your development environment, as well as the Linode Terraform provider.
+1. Terraform and the Linode Terraform provider should be installed in your development environment.
 You should also have a basic understanding of [Terraform resources](https://www.terraform.io/docs/configuration/resources.html).
 To install and learn about Terraform, read our [Use Terraform to Provision Linode Environments](/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/) guide.

 2. To use Terraform you must have a valid API access token.
-For more information on creating an API access tokens, visit our [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api/#get-an-access-token) guide.
+For more information on creating a Linode API access token, visit our [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api/#get-an-access-token) guide.

 3. This guide uses the Linode CLI to retrieve information about the Linode infrastructure you will import to Terraform.
 For more information on the setup, installation, and usage of the Linode CLI, check out the [Using the Linode CLI](https://www.linode.com/docs/platform/api/using-the-linode-cli/) guide.

 ## Terraform's Import Command

 Throughout this guide the `terraform import` command will be used to import Linode resources.
-At the time of writing this guide, the import command **does not generate a Terraform resource configuration**, instead, it imports your existing resources into *state*.
+At the time of writing this guide, the import command **does not generate a Terraform resource configuration**.
+Instead, it imports your existing resources into Terraform's *state*.

 State is Terraform's stored JSON mapping of your current Linode resources to their configurations.
-You can access and use the information provided by the state to manually create a corresponding resource configuration file to manage your existing Linode infrastructure with Terraform.
+You can access and use the information provided by the state to manually create a corresponding resource configuration file and manage your existing Linode infrastructure with Terraform.

 Additionally, there is no current way to import more than one resource at a time. **All resources must be individually imported**.

 {{< caution >}}
 When importing your infrastructure to Terraform, failure to accurately provide your Linode service's ID information can result in the unwanted alteration or destruction of the service.
 Please follow the instructions provided in this guide carefully.
 It might be beneficial to use multiple [Terraform Workspaces](https://www.terraform.io/docs/state/workspaces.html) to manage separate testing and production infrastructures.